circonus-labs/libcircmetrics/README.md

 rec = stats_recorder_alloc();
 ```

 Next we create a namespace.
-A namespace is part of the metric's heirarchical
+A namespace is part of the metric's hierarchical
 name.

 ```c